codex-project/_core/docs/filters/macros.md

 ```

 ### More information
-How to create DocTags is explained in the [Develop/DocTags](../develop/doctags.md) section
+How to create Macros is explained in the [Develop/Macros](../develop/macros.md) section